-To business users in the mid-1980's, for example, Hewlett-Packard's laser jet printers delivered an experience consisting of a more complex series of events.
-Compared to dot-matrix printers, users could produce documents with darker, more contrasting blacks, and more sharply focused characters.
+To business users, for example, a laser jet printer delivered an experience consisting of a more complex series of events.
+Users could produce documents with darker, more contrasting blacks, and more sharply focused characters.
 This made users' documents easier to read, and as a result, they communicated more effectively.
 If we peel the onion even further, it is reasonable to say that many users could use these more effective communications to persuade others more easily and thus could be more successful.
 In such a case, one must identify and describe the whole experience, including the entire series of related events as well as the end-result consequence.
 No one event (such as "makes blacker blacks" or "makes users more successful") constitutes the whole experience.